Wood that does not even exist?

 - bei Etymologie.info

 A particularly striking example is the so-called 'Holzatlas' by Holzwurm-page.
-The operators have certainly never seen or even had in their hands the very least of the wood species that have been stubbled together.
+The imbecile operator certainly never had hands on nor even has ever seen most of the exotic wood species that have been stubbled together on this site.
 This atlas is teeming with false information, contradictions and spelling mistakes that it is more than creepy.
 Snippets picked up and copied from everywhere by the diligent but completely unsuspecting layman do not yet constitute a wooden encyclopedia: The French wood name Bois which fer mutates into Boris de fer, Gingko biloba is renamed Bilobo, Satiné is confused with satin wood, there is Pou ferro, the family of legumes mutates to Legiminosae, pernambuco and pernambuco there are different botanical names, pernambuco, however, not at all.
+The owner is a completely clueless blockhead regarding exotic wood species.

 Another nice example for clueless copying from one to the other is also a mysterious wood with the name "Diablo Fuerte" with the Latin name Poducarpus oleifolius, which is listed there as deciduous wood.
 In reality the tree is called Podocarpus oleifolius, and belongs like all Podocarpaceen (stone disc plants) to the conifers.
 The adventurous name Diablo Fuerte is also sheer nonsense, the tree is called Saucecillo, Olivo or Ulcumano in Spanish in its native Peru.

 Similarly, there is an almost endless series of errors.
-Unfortunately, laypersons are impressed by this collection of half-knowledge and ignorance and take the nonsense found there as truth.
+Unfortunately, laypersons are impressed by this collection of non-knowledge and ignorance and take the nonsense found there as truth.

 In addition, the photos are either so bad and blurred that nothing can be seen on them anyway, or the pictures to illustrate a wood species are simply wrong.
 The expert is horrified by such websites...

-There one copies from the other, through this such nonsense cements itself, and laymen believe this crap then also.
-I have often been told: ...but this wood exists, I found it on the Internet!...
+One blockhead copies from the other, through this such nonsense cements itself, and laymen believe this crap then.
+I have often been told: ...but this wood exists, I found it on the Internet!...bullshit!

 A new, non-existent type of wood is the Siberian cedar, as it is called by amateur laymen.